isomerpages/tp-virtualcampus/_explore/05c-career-navigator.md

 ### Leveraging LinkedIn for Your Career ###
 <div style="text-align: justify">
     <p>
-Get insightful perspectives and useful tips to build your brand/profile using LinkedIn amidst these challenging times.
-If you missed the live webcast hosted by Mr Hosea Lai, Head of Social Impact (APAC), LinkedIn, click <strong><a href="https://www.facebook.com/watch/live/?v=660591798116873&ref=external/">here</a></strong> to watch the recording!
+Get insightful perspectives and useful tips to build your brand/profile using LinkedIn amidst these challenging times. <strong>If you missed the live webcast hosted by Mr Hosea Lai, Head of Social Impact (APAC), LinkedIn, click <a href="https://www.facebook.com/watch/live/?v=660591798116873&ref=external/">here</a> to watch the recording!</strong>
         </p>
 </div>